OsamaElHariri/MiscFilesForMiscProjects/README.txt

 NaturalMergeSort: A JavaScript implementation of natural merge sort

-SnakesGame: An autonamous snakes game (It doesn't play a perfect game just yet :p)
+SnakesGame: An autonamous snakes game (It doesn't play a perfect game just yet)

+NeuralNetwork: A basic feed forward neural network that can be trained and queried